biomedicalinformaticsgroup/Sargasso/docs/usage_reference.rst

 ``--log-level=<log-level>``
     *Type: text parameter*

-    Sets the minimum severity level at which log messages will be output (one of debug, info, warning, error or critical).
+    Sets the minimum severity level at which log messages will be output (one of "debug", "info", "warning", "error" or "critical").